 The RELLIS campus includes many public areas that are readily accessible.
 In general, the academic and administrative buildings at these locations are open to the public, at a minimum, during normal business hours.
 Individual facilities may have specific hours of operation, which can vary depending upon factors such as the time of the year and operational requirements.
 Access to some buildings, or portions of buildings, may be limited to authorized personnel at various times.
 Card swipe systems, locks and other means may be employed to limit access.
 Information about access to a specific facility can be obtained from the proctor for that facility.
 University Police Officers generally are not assigned to specific academic or administrative buildings at RELLIS.
-A BCPD officer is assigned to and present at the RELLIS campus during normal business hours.
-Contract security patrols RELLIS on a regular basis during evening and weekend hours.
+BCPD personnel are assigned to the Blinn Building on the RELLIS campus.
+TAMUPD security patrols RELLIS on a regular basis during the day and each evening including weekends.